kylecasmer/azure-network-protocols/README.md

   a.While creating th VM, select the previously created resource group.

-  b.Also it to create a new virtual network (Vnet) and subnet.
+  b.Also allow the VM to create a new virtual network (Vnet) and subnet.
 - Next create a Linux (Ubuntu) virtual machine (VM).

   a.Select the previously created resource group and Vnet.